 33. Pale Ash Sombré

-Styled in flips à la 1970s starlet, a truly ashy shade gets a more haute appeal.
+Styled in flips à la 1970s starlet, a truly ashy shade gets haute appeal.
+Use a mid-sized curling iron to create this flipped-out style reminiscent of the ’70s.
+A deep side part finishes off the style to perfection.

 34. Dishwater Blonde